dialex/start-testing/docs/tools/toolbox.md

 > **tl;dr** SUMMARY_HERE

-TODO

-As Mark Winteringham says "problem first, tools second".
+As [Mark Winteringham](https://www.ministryoftesting.com/dojo/lessons/what-tools-should-i-learn) says "problem first, tools second".
+Take the time to understand the problem and only then figure out what is the best tool for the job.
+Don't be afraid to try a new tool, it's better than blindly applying a tool you already know.

 Legend:

 - 💯 highly recomended
 - ⭐️ better than the average
-- ❔🤷‍♂️ still needs a proper revie
+- ❔🤷‍♂️ still needs a proper review
 - A tool might not be listed if it is too expensive, closed-source, or not good enough

 ## UI - Accessibility